 To print a document:

 1. Open your browser to http://lsc-printserver:9191/user and log in using your network username and password.
-(If you are on a phone or tablet, you may then need to select “view in desktop mode”.
+(If you are on a tablet, you may then need to select “view in desktop mode”.

 Select the Web Print link in the navigation menu.

 2. The front page contains a list of your active and recently submitted Web Print jobs.
 At first the list is blank; Later the list shows the status of submitted jobs.

 You might see a message at the top of the Active Jobs page with other information that you need to know to use Web Print.